joeynaor/jfrog-flux-test/README.md

 ```
 After pushing the changes to Git, Flux CD will scale the cluster down and remove the 2nd Artifactory pod.

-Upgrading the Application version is very simply requires changing the value of  **chart.spec.version** in **helmrelease-artifactory.yaml**:
+Upgrading the Application version is very simple and only requires changing the value of **chart.spec.version** in the HelmRelease file(s).
+For example, in **helmrelease-artifactory.yaml**:
 ```
   chart:
     spec: